tamaragevorgyan/gettyimages-api/documentation/endpoints/download/SingleStepDownload.md

 Single Step Download
 -------------------------------------
 The single step download call returns a redirect to download the largest image available.
-This endpoint currently does not support ImagePack or RoyaltyFreeSubscription ProductOfferings.
+This endpoint currently does not support ImagePack or RoyaltyFreeSubscription ProductOfferings and only supports downloading images at this time.
+Single step download encapsulates the functionality of [GetLargestImageDownloadAuthorizations](GetLargestImageDownloadAuthorizations.md), [CreateDownloadRequest](CreateDownloadRequest.md) and the call to download an image into a single request.

 ###Download Limits
 Most ProductOfferings have enforced periodic download limits such as monthly,